cult-of-coders/meteor-tuts/source/chapters/3/intro.md

 })
 ```

-This looks like a simple innocent way of doing things, the code is relatively clean, and it does the job.
+This looks like a simple way of doing things, the code is relatively clean, and it does its job.

-But then the *Bigshot Code Reviewer* comes to you and says the following:
+But, then the *Bigshot Code Reviewer* comes to you and says the following:

 1. You need to validate the user when creating a post
-2. What prevents the user of setting `isApproved: true` in the post object ?
+2. What prevents the user from setting `isApproved: true` in the post object ?
 Never trust the client!
 3. What if I want to change `notifications@app.com` from one place.
 4. Post approval is not secured, you need an Admin role to do that
 5. What if the `/posts/:_id` route changes I want to be able to change it from one place